merspieler/irc-skill/README.md

 _Use the debuging mode only on the console.
 This will not work well for normal useage._
 * "Enable irc debug" Enables debug mode.
-This will print useful information for debugging and **ever** message recived.
+This will print useful information for debugging and **every** message recived.
 This includes messages like the `PING` message.
 * "Disable irc debug" Disables debug mode and goes back to normal output.

 ## Credits